webplatform/docs/tutorials/using_css_multiple_background/index.md

 ---
-title: using css multiple background
+title: Using Multiple Backgrounds
+readiness: 'Ready to Use'
+summary: 'This article focuses on an interesting CSS feature — how to use multiple backgrounds with CSS3.'
 tags:
   - Tutorials
   - CSS
-readiness: 'Ready to Use'
-summary: 'This article focuses on an interesting CSS feature — how to use multiple backgrounds with CSS3.'
 uri: 'tutorials/using css multiple background'

 ---
-# Using Multiple Backgrounds

 **By [Konstantin Kichinsky](http://html5insight.com/)**
 Originally published 27 February 2012

-## Summary
+## <span>Summary</span>

 This article focuses on an interesting CSS feature — how to use multiple backgrounds with CSS3.

-## Backgrounds composition
+## <span>Backgrounds composition</span>

 There are many reasons why you may need to create a composition of multiple images to build you background.
 These are some of the most important: